 When adding a new website on SiteGround, you will have two plugins installed on your website: Speed Optimizer and Security Optimizer.
 You need these plugins to use the optimization feature (cache) and security feature offered by SiteGround.

-Rocket.net, Kinsta, and WP Engine offer better performance and security without needing to install any plugin.
+Rocket.net, Kinsta, and Cloudways offer better performance and security without needing to install any plugin.
 This is another reason why I decided to move away from SiteGround.

 As I mentioned earlier, I tested some hosting services during the search of a SiteGround replacement.
 The hosting services I tested are: